 Illnesses or Medications

 Certain gynecological conditions can cause pain from deep penetration, including endometriosis, pelvic inflammatory disease, and uterine fibroids.
 Past pelvic surgeries or medications can also result in painful intercourse.

 Take note of the sexual dysfunction problems you’re having and what’s going on in your life while the problem is occurring.
-Talk with your gynecologist about treatment and lifestyle changes that can help provide relief from painful intercourse.
+Talk with Dr. Jain about treatment and lifestyle changes that can help provide relief from painful intercourse.